Berkeley's Aquatic Park will soon hold major R & D center.

 “We think it’s important that Aquatic Park get some love,” said Setzer, who has deep roots in Berkeley.
 His father grew up here, attended UC Berkeley and developed multi-family buildings in the city.
 Setzer also attended Cal and worked for a time off Fourth Street, which is when he first noticed the Jones property, he said.

-Approval of the project, however, means that one of Berkeley’s best-known life science companies, Plexxikon, a drug discovery company, will have to move as it occupies one of three buildings on the site that will have to be torn down.
-Plexxikon will relocate to South San Francisco.
+Approval of the project, however, means that one of Berkeley’s best-known life science companies, Plexxikon, will have to move as it occupies one of three buildings on the site that will have to be torn down.
+Plexxikon, a drug discovery company, will relocate to South San Francisco.
 It had hoped to remain in the East Bay but could not find the right space, according to Gideon Bollag, Plexxikon’s CEO.
-The other businesses affected include Berkeley Research Company, Fathom Energy, and Open ROV.
+The other businesses affected include Berkeley Research Company, Fathom Energy and Open ROV.
 American Soils currently uses four acres of the site to store mounds of soil.

 Once Berkeley Commons is completed, however, it will help address the shortage of manufacturing space for life science and biotech companies in the East Bay, the shortage that Plexxikon ran into while looking for new space.